Rethinking the Gilded Age and Progressivisms:

 1877 to 1920

 Some say we live in a second “Gilded Age" full of "populist" politicians and "progressive" activists.
 Why does this history—the issues, events, and personalities of more than a century ago—still matter so much?

-We invite K-12 teachers to come to Chicago to attend an NEH Summer Institute for Teachers to explore on new ways to look at the Gilded Age and Progressive Era.
-We will explore a wide variety of historical—and historiographical—matters.
-Our focus will be on three important themes of American history--race, capitalism, and democracy—because, arguably, the most important economic and political institutions of modern America originated and took shape during the period from 1877 to 1920.
+Teachers will explore new ways to look at the Gilded Age and Progressive Era.
+We will investigate a wide variety of historical—and historiographical—matters.
+Our focus will be on three important themes of American history–race, capitalism, and democracy—because, arguably, the most important economic and political institutions of modern America originated and took shape during the period from 1877 to 1920.
 New imaginings and definitions of race and its role in society played out in profound ways on the local and national stage.
-Our historiographical reflections will take place in the context of a seminar that is rich in the humanities generally, with significant exploration of art, architecture, music, film, and literature.
+Our institute is rich in the humanities generally, with significant exploration of art, architecture, music, film, and literature.

 Organized by the Chicago History Museum, Loyola University Chicago, and the University of Illinois Chicago, K-12 teachers can apply for “Rethinking the Gilded Age and Progressivisms: Race, Capitalism, and Democracy, 1877 to 1920.”
 Our NEH Summer Scholars will spend three weeks in Chicago, a center of Progressive Era reform, engaging in vigorous discussions about this critical time period in American history and creating materials to use in their classrooms.
 We are committed to building a diverse team of participants, reflecting a range of disciplines, grade levels, and regions of the country.